theheking/intro-to-r/content/6_datavisualisation.md

     1. We know the `genome_size` is numeric and `cit` status is categorical.
 We want to check if there is a signficant difference between the size of the genome across colonies that can metabolise citrate (plus, unknown and minus).

     2. Comparing pair-wise with minus and plus, unknown and plus and finally, minus and unknown.

     3. Using `table` to show the number of counts.
 Group sizes are small.
+    4. Shapiro-Wilk test ( `shapiro.test()` ) or Kolmogorov-Smirnov test ( `ks.test()` ) can be used for formal normality tests.
+However, visual checks are often sufficient, especially with larger sample sizes.

 ```
  table(metadata$cit)